sthiede/Comparative_Genomics/day2_afternoon/README.md

 What do you notice about these genes?

-vii.
-What is the number of hypothetical genes in core vs. accessory genome?
+- What is the number of hypothetical genes in core vs. accessory genome?

 Looking at unique genes we see that many are annotated as “hypothetical”, indicating that the sequence looks like a gene, but has no detectable homology with a functionally characterized gene.